Shurmn/skribble/index.md

 Bearing only the book and his favorite pen, newly free yet subconciously guided by whispers from beyond perception, Skribble ventured out into the world.

 #### Background Features
 **Skill Proficiencies:** Arcana, History

 **Researcher**: When you attempt to learn or recall a piece of lore, if you do not know that information, you often know where and from whom you can obtain it.
 Usually, this information comes from a library, scriptorium, university, or a sage or other learned person or creature.
 Your DM might rule that the knowledge you seek is secreted away in an almost inaccessible place, or that it simply cannot be found.
 Unearthing the deepest secrets of the multiverse can require an adventure or even a whole campaign.

+## Warlock Class Features

+#### Patron: Great Old One
+**Awakened Mind** - Starting at 1st level, your alien knowledge gives you the ability to touch the minds of other creatures.
+You can communicate telepathically with any creature you can see within 30 feet of you.
+You don't need to share a language with the creature for it to understand your telepathic utterances, but the creature must be able to understand at least one language.

+#### Pact of the Tome
+Your patron gives you a grimoire called a Book of Shadows.
+When you gain this feature, choose three cantrips from any class's spell list (the three needn't be from the same list).
+While the book is on your person, you can cast those cantrips at will.
+They don't count against your number of cantrips known.
+If they don't appear on the warlock spell list, they are nonetheless warlock spells for you.
+If you lose your Book of Shadows, you can perform a 1-hour ceremony to receive a replacement from your patron.
+This ceremony can be performed during a short or long rest, and it destroys the previous book.
+The book turns to ash when you die.